Marc Murphy (chef): Restaurants

-partner with Levent Veziroglu for Grisini Food Hall and Coffee Shops at New Jersey's American Dream.
+In 2022, Murphy opened MM Kitchen Studio, a private event space in the former Tribeca location of Landmarc.
+In 2024, he launched Marc179, a recurring pop-up dining series held in the same space, featuring rotating guest chefs and limited-run menus.

 Media

 Murphy has served in a regular role as a judge on Chopped, and has made appearances on Iron Chef America, Guy's Grocery Games, Beat Bobby Flay, Unique Eats, The Best Thing I Ever Ate, The Best Thing I Ever Made, Rachael Ray and Today, among others.
 He is the president of the Manhattan chapter of the New York State Restaurant Association.
 In 2012, Murphy joined the United States Department of State's Diplomatic Culinary Partnership, where he takes part in public diplomacy programs that engage foreign audiences abroad as well as those visiting the United States.
 Murphy's debut cookbook, Season with Authority: Confident Home Cooking was released in April 2015.

 He launched a podcast, Food 360 with Marc Murphy on June 6, 2019, in collaboration with HowStuffWorks.

 Personal life

 The son of a "globetrotting" diplomat, Murphy lived all over the world before the age of 12, in cities such as Milan, Paris, Rome, Genoa, and Washington, D.C.
 He says this served as an excellent education in French and Italian cooking.
 He opened his restaurant with his wife Pamela Schein, and resides with her and their two children, in New York City.

 In a question and answer interview with The New York Times, Murphy has also attributed his cooking influences to his mother and grandparents, as he has recounted experiences of enjoying leg of lamb and ratatouille in the south of France.
 He has also credited French chef Jean-Louis Palladin's first cookbook for having the biggest impact on him, as well as the "strength" and "leadership" of Winston Churchill's My Early Life.